DIY Slatted Wood Dresser

 This is the first time I have used Melange, but I’ve heard SO MUCH about it.
 So I had to try it.
 Especially after I heard my girl Sarah at Sitting Pretty Home Décor rave about Melange.

 But I’ve heard that it levels so well, even when brushing.
-They have an absolutely amazing color pallet to choose from.
+And they have an absolutely amazing color pallet to choose from.

 Anyway, after the 1st coat, I let it dry for about an hour.